Drip Course Content: Benefits, Strategies, and Best Practices for Online Learning Success

 1. Date-Based Scheduling

 Date-based scheduling releases content on fixed dates set by you.
-All students gain access to the same materials simultaneously, regardless of their enrolment date.
+All students gain access to the same materials simultaneously, regardless of their enrollment date.
 For example, a new module could become available on the first day of each month.

-2. Enrolment-Based Scheduling
+2. Enrollment-Based Scheduling

 3. Sequential Unlocking